skochwashere/skochgrabber/README.md

 [✅] Skoch Grabber is a powerful spyware to steal every single data from your victims.

+[⚠️] This code uses Blank Grabber as the template.
+It's now been discontinued.
+Check out (here)[https://github.com/blank-c/blank-grabber]

 # FEATURES
 ```
 • GUI Builder.